Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

 Return Submission, Comment, and Subreddit resource info.

-The `id` parameter will process up to 100 IDs.
+The `id` parameter will take up to 100 IDs.
 Any ID not found will be ignored.
 Alphabetic characters in the ID must be lowercase or they will be ignored.
 If more than 100 IDs are given, a blank listing structure is returned.